JaneJeon/bazaar-backend/docs/api.md

 ## Routes

-This API uses a REST design - that means each endpoint exposes a single "resource" - users, pictures, etc. When a request is successful, it returns a status code <300, and when there's resource(s) to return, it returns a JSON object of form `{ data: $resourceJSONobject }`.
+This API uses a REST design - that means each endpoint exposes a single "resource" - users, pictures, etc. When a request is successful, it returns a status code <300, and when there's resource(s) to return, it returns a JSON object representing the resource.

 - [POST `/sessions`](#login)
 - [DELETE `/sessions`](#logout)